 - Dining Reservations – The Advanced Dining Reservation booking window has been reduced from 180 days to now only 60 days.

-- Limited Dining Options – Not all restaurants will be open right now.
+- Limited Dining Options – Not all restaurants are open right now, but most of them are.

-- New Technology – For safety reasons, Disney is using new technology in its restaurants including contactless menus, Mobile Ordering, Mobile Dine Check-In, and cashless payment.
+- New Technology – For safety reasons, Disney is using new technology in its restaurants including contactless menus, Mobile Ordering, Mobile Dine Check-In, Mobile Dine Waitlist, and cashless payment.

 Special Experiences & Events